CHIETA, MERSETA and the MQA Accreditation

 Identify existing training providers in your sector who are offering the same or similar qualifications.
-Consider how you must differentiate yourself in order to compete in similar target markets.
+Consider how you must differentiate yourself to compete in similar target markets.

 It’s never a good idea to set up a business that will require funding efforts to deliver.
-However as an accredited provider you do become legible to apply and compete for funding.
+However, as an accredited provider, you do become eligible to apply and compete for funding.

 Need help with your SETA Accreditation?